-- If you state a functional area for specialization, more questions could be asked on it.
-You are advised to prepare questions which capture the basics of your intended area of specialization.
+- If you state a functional area for specialisation, more questions could be asked on it.
+You are advised to prepare questions which capture the basics of your intended area of specialisation.
 For example, if you desire to specialize in Marketing then you are atleast expected to know an operational definition of marketing, steps in the marketing process, difference between sales & marketing etc.

-- Find out your area of interest.
-Also, be clear about how the field of your specialization relates to :
+- Firstly, you need to find out your area of interest.
+Also, be clear about how the field of your specialisation relates to :

-- Your educational qualifications : There are certain areas of study which have a positive co-relation with the Management program.
+- Your educational qualifications: There are certain areas of study which have a positive correlation with the Management program.
 For example, if you chose to study Commerce in graduation, an interest in a career in Management is clearly indicated.
 Try highlighting this point in favour of your candidature.
-However this does not rule out someone studying a totally different set of subjects to not be eligible for a management program.
+However, this does not rule out someone studying a totally different set of subjects not to be eligible for a management program.

-- You may link the intended area of specialization to a specific skill/personality trait.
-For example, ability to persuade/convince others may form the genesis for marketing, while good data analysis/management may lead to finance!
+- You may link the intended area of specialisation to a specific skill/personality trait.
+For example, the ability to persuade/convince others may form the genesis for marketing, while good data analysis/management may lead to finance!

 - Do some introspection.
 If you can convince yourself that you need to specialise in a particular area, then you can also convince the interviewers!

 Sample Answers for MBA Specialisation-related Questions